d0ku/e_register/README.md

 [Sass](https://sass-lang.com)

+### How to build

+You should configure files in config directory and change variables on top of Makefile in main directory to suit your needs.

 ### Notes

 Timeout for too many login tries won't work if server is run behind a proxy (nginx, apache, etc.)